2020 United States presidential election

-Biden ultimately received the majority in the Electoral College with 306 electoral votes, while Trump received 232.
-Key to Biden's victory were his wins in the Democratic-leaning Great Lakes states of Michigan, Pennsylvania, and Wisconsin, which Trump carried in 2016 and whose combined 46 electoral votes were enough to swing the election to either candidate.
-Biden also became the first Democrat to win a presidential election in Georgia since 1992, in Arizona since 1996, and in Nebraska's 2nd congressional district since 2008.
+Biden achieved victory in the Electoral College, winning 306 electoral votes, while Trump received 232.
+Trump was the first president to lose re-election since George H. W. Bush in 1992.
+Key to Biden's victory were his wins in the Democratic-leaning Rust Belt states of Michigan, Pennsylvania, and Wisconsin, which Trump narrowly carried in 2016 and whose combined 46 electoral votes were enough to swing the election to either candidate.